somilkwatra/socket-Quiz.ai/README.md

-This is a Project on Quz.ai wherein we've created an Interface using Backend as well as Frontend.
+This is a Project on Quiz.ai wherein we've created an Interface using Backend as well as Frontend.
+It consists of creating Quiz like interface using Prompt engineering and saves Time in case of Creating Quiz.